Angus Innes

 John Angus Mackenzie Innes MBE (born 22 May 1939) was a Queensland politician and leader of the state Liberal Party.

 Biography

 Innes was elected to the Legislative Assembly of Queensland in 1978 representing the Brisbane-area seat of Sherwood at a by-election to fill a vacancy created by the death of John Herbert.
 Campaigning heavily on opposition to the controversial street march legislation of then-premier Joh Bjelke-Petersen, Innes easily won the seat, relegating the ruling National Party to a distant fourth place.

 Progressive by nature, Innes had little time for the conservative social policies of the National-dominated government, even though under the coalition agreement between the Nationals and the Liberals, he was nominally a government backbencher.
 Innes became associated with a faction within the parliamentary Liberal Party dubbed by the media as the "ginger group", who frequently criticised government policy.
-The Liberal leader at the time, Llew Edwards was more supportive of National party policy, and urged the unruly Liberal backbenchers to be "good coalitionists".
+Most of them were "small-l liberals" like Innes.
+The Liberal leader at the time, Deputy Premier Llew Edwards, was more supportive of Bjelke-Petersen and urged the unruly Liberal backbenchers to be "good coalitionists".